karthikseshu/intelliaudit/backend/API_DOCUMENTATION.md

     print("Error:", response.text)
 ```

+#### Common Workflow Steps

+Typical `current_step` values for audit workflow:
+- `"Document Upload and Processing"`
+- `"AI Analysis and Evidence Extraction"`
+- `"Human Review and Validation"`
+- `"Compliance Assessment and Scoring"`
+- `"Report Generation"`
+- `"Audit Completed - Final Report Ready"`

 #### Database Changes

-The API updates the following fields in the `evidence` table:
+The API updates the following fields in the `audit_requests` table:
+- `status`: Set to the provided status
-- `annotation`: Set to the provided JSONB annotation data
+- `current_step`: Set to the provided current step description
+- `started_at`: Set to the current timestamp (if not already set)
+- `last_active_at`: Set to the current timestamp
 - `updated_at`: Set to the current timestamp

 #### Notes

-1. The evidence must exist in the database for the update to succeed
+1. The audit request must exist in the database for the update to succeed
-2. The `annotation` field accepts any valid JSON structure
-3. The API automatically sets the `updated_at` timestamp
+2. The `started_at` field is automatically set when the audit is first marked as "in_progress"
+3. The `last_active_at` field is updated on every status change
 4. The endpoint uses the `intelliaudit_dev` schema as configured in the database connection